thingsboard/thingsboard/ui-ngx/src/assets/help/en_US/widget/lib/gateway/rest-json_fn.md

 ### Expressions
 #### JSON Path

-The expression field is used to specify the path for extracting data from an HTTP response message.
+The expression field is used to specify the path for extracting data from an incoming HTTP request body.

-JSONPath expressions specify the items within a JSON structure (which could be an object, array, or nested combination of both) that you want to access.
+JSONPath expressions specifies the items within a JSON structure (which could be an object, array, or nested combination of both) that you want to access.
 These expressions can select elements from JSON data on specific criteria.
-Here's a basic overview of how JSONPath expressions are structured:
+Basic overview of how JSONPath expressions are structured:

 - `$`: The root element of the JSON document;
 - `.`: Child operator used to select child elements.
 For example, $.store.book ;